 - All staff will be vigilant in identifying signs of bullying.
-These signs may include deterioration of work, spurious illness, the desire to remain with an adult or erratic attendance at school or some lessons. - All members of our school community will share the responsibility for reporting suspected bullying. - If a problem is encountered, it must be reported via email to speakout@mgsg.kent.sch.uk or to a member of staff, Peer Mentor, Student Support or Sixth Form Prefect. - The grounds and buildings will be regularly visited by staff and Sixth Form Prefects during the day.
-The Midday Supervisor team support during lunch and break periods. - Student support system led by Senior Officials who work with a team of peer mentors from Years 10-13 and the Senior Form Prefects. - Buddy System whereby Year 8 pupils support Year 7 pupils. - Mayfield's Expectations is the school's anti-bullying code and this was updated and reviewed by School Council and is displayed in every teaching room, Student Support noticeboard, regular input by Student Support in assemblies. - Proactive Pastoral team led by Learning Leaders and their teams of tutors. - Assertiveness sessions in the PSHE programme, together with other topics that raise awareness of bullying in PSHE and in other areas of the curriculum. - Use of restorative justice.
-Plans to train "Anti-Bullying Ambassadors" in 2022/2023 academic year.
+These signs may include deterioration of work, spurious illness, the desire to remain with an adult or erratic attendance at school or some lessons. - All members of our school community will share the responsibility for reporting suspected bullying. - If a problem is encountered, it must be reported via email to anti-bullying@mgsg.kent.sch.uk or speakout@mgsg.kent.sch.uk or to a member of staff, Peer Mentor, Student Support or Sixth Form Prefect. - The grounds and buildings will be regularly visited by staff and Sixth Form Prefects during the day.
+The Midday Supervisor team support during lunch and break periods. - Student support system led by the Anti-Bullying Ambassadors or Senior Officials who work with a team of Peer Mentors from Years 10-13 and the Senior Form Prefects. - Buddy System whereby Year 8 pupils support Year 7 pupils. - Mayfield's Expectations is the school's anti-bullying code and this was updated and reviewed by School Council and is displayed in every teaching room, Student Support noticeboard, regular input by Student Support in assemblies. - Proactive Pastoral team led by Learning Leaders and their teams of tutors. - Assertiveness sessions in the PSHE programme, together with other topics that raise awareness of bullying in PSHE and in other areas of the curriculum.